From Baseline to Game Day

 The case that defined the season

-At approximately 10 months post-ACL reconstruction, one athlete had cleared every standard return-to-sport criterion.
+At approximately 10 months post-surgery, the athlete had cleared all standard return-to-sport criteria.
 Force plate testing looked good.
-Clinical assessments passed.
-By conventional measures, she was ready.
+Clinical assessments were passed.
+By conventional measures, the athlete was ready.

-But her on-court data told a different story.
+But their on-court data told a different story.

 CLEARED (10 months post-op)